Do German Shepherds need grooming?

 If he gets too dirty, it can cause other infections as well.
 His hair (or fur) also helps to protect him from the sun.
 A neglected coat can make a dog susceptible to sunburn and skin cancer.

-Your dog’s teeth are also more vulnerable when they are not brushed regularly and kept clean.
+Your dog’s teeth are also more vulnerable when not brushed regularly and kept clean.
 If you don’t groom your German shepherd, it will affect his health.

 German Shepherd grooming

-German shepherds have a double coat with a soft undercoat and coarser outer guard hair.
+German shepherds have a double coat, soft undercoat, and coarser outer guard hair.

-The undercoat is often neglected in the grooming process, as many assume it is not as important as the guard hair coat.
+The undercoat is often neglected in grooming, as many assume it is not as important as the guard hair coat.
 However, the undercoat helps to keep the dog warm in winter and cool in summer.

 It also protects the dog from insect bites and stings, such as those fleas or ticks.
 The undercoat must be maintained in its healthy state to continue to provide these benefits to the dog.